-This setting indicates the internet address of the server.
-It can be a string denoting a host name, which will be translated to an IP address by the host-info procedure, or a 4 element u8vector which contains the 32-bit IPv4 address or an 8 element u16vector which contains the 128-bit IPv6 address.
-There is no default value for this setting.
+This setting indicates the internet address of the server, and possibly the IP port number.
+When this parameter is not specified or is "", the connection requests are sent to the loopback interface (with IP address 127.0.0.1).
+The parameter can be a string denoting a host name, which will be translated to an IP address by the host-info procedure, or a 4 element u8vector which contains the 32-bit IPv4 address or an 8 element u16vector which contains the 128-bit IPv6 address.
+A string of the form "HOST: PORT" is handled as if it was the combination of settings server-address: "HOST" port-number: PORT.